 Braddah Hutts BBQ is approximately one mile from Hasegawa General Store.
 Look for the “Last Food Stop” sign and find the delicious Braddah Hutts.

-There are food trucks located in Hana, which make for a great meal option.
-We like the Thai truck, although Pranee is our favorite in Hana.
+There are food trucks in Hana, which make for a great meal option.
+We like the Thai truck, although Pranee is our favorite.

-Hana Ranch Restaurant – located at the Hana Maui Resort- is less casual than the above-mentioned restaurants.
-They have a large menu of burgers, sandwiches, salads, and entrees to please everyone’s palate.
+Hana Ranch Restaurant, located at the Hana Maui Resort, is less casual than the restaurants mentioned above.
+It offers an extensive menu of burgers, sandwiches, salads, and entrees to please everyone’s palate.

 Staying in Hana

 Do you crave more time to explore Hana Town?
-Consider staying overnight in Hana.
+Consider staying overnight.
 It would leave you more time to explore the Ohe’o Gulch and hike the Pipiwai Trail.

 Hana-Maui Resort is part of Hyatt Hotels and is located on beautiful grounds overlooking the Pacific Ocean.
-If you want to stay overnight in Hana, you should also consider Heavenly Hana Paradise and Pau Hana Paradise.
+If you want to stay overnight in Hana, consider Heavenly Hana Paradise and Pau Hana Paradise.

 Hamoa Beach – Mile Marker 51

 If you want a sandy beach visit, consider Hamoa Beach.
 You can see the Big Island from Hamoa Beach on a clear day.
-It’s a great spot for the entire family to take a swim.
+It’s an excellent spot for the entire family to take a swim.

 Wailua Falls – Mile marker 45